-The PCs are not tax-exempt securities.
+The PCs are not tax-exempt.
 Because of applicable securities law exemptions, we have not registered the PCs with any federal or state securities commission.
 No securities commission has reviewed this Offering Circular.

 The PCs may not be suitable investments for you.
-You should consider carefully the risks of investing in them.
-The Risk Factors section on pages 6 and 7 highlights some of these risks.
+You should not purchase PCs unless you have carefully considered and are able to bear the associated prepayment, interest rate, yield and market risks of investing in them.
+The Risk Factors section beginning on page 8 highlights some of these risks.